oasis-tcs/openc2-ap-pf/oc2pf.md

 Usage Requirements:
 * advanced_connection
     * The seven-tuple is: src_addr, src_port, dst_addr, dst_port, protocol, network, and application.
-Any component, excluding network, not specified or specified as null SHALL be treated as 'any'.
+Any component, excluding network, not specified or specified as null MUST be treated as 'any'.
 When defined, src_port and dst_port MUST be an integer between 0 and 65535.
-When defined, src_addr and dst_addr SHALL specify either an IPv4 address, IPv6 address, or a tag of type string.
-Application, typically used by next-generation firewalls, SHALL be of type string.
-Network SHALL be of type string being the reference to the name (also known as tag) of logical network to which the rule applies.
+When defined, src_addr and dst_addr MUST specify either an IPv4 address, IPv6 address, or a tag of type string.
+Application, typically used by next-generation firewalls, MUST be of type string.
+Network MUST be of type string being the reference to the name (also known as tag) of logical network to which the rule applies.

 **2.1.2.1 Data Type Definitions**